Dima-Bulavenko/BattleCity/README.md

 ### Colour Scheme

-The following colours were generated from the [Battle City Spritsheet](assets/battle_city_spritesheet.png).
+The following colours were generated from the [Battle City Spritsheet](assets/battle_city_spritesheet.png) using [Coolors](https://coolors.co/).
 We chose a selection of neutral, muted and strong colours.
 They accent the gaming environment with an array of contrasts available.

 ![Battle City Neutral Colour Palette](docs/design/battle_city_neutral.png)
 ![Battle City Muted Colour Palette](docs/design/battle_city_muted.png)